-Previously, I was overstimulated by social media, television, video games and sugar which fucks your dopamine receptors.
+Previously, I was overstimulated by social media, television, video games and sugar which screws up your dopamine receptors.
 This makes it hard to focus and be happy.
 Your body feels sluggish and weak cause its filled with mental and physical crap.

 When I started reading and writing with my free time, my dopamine receptors healed.
 I started to feel a natural, blissful high that I haven’t felt since I was a child.
 Colors are more vibrant and its like I have HD Vision.

 I also learned that you can use this principle of associations with ANYTHING!